 Public invited to Veterans Day ceremony on Nov.
 11

-DEARBORN – The Dearborn Allied War Veterans Council selected U.S. Army veteran Ray Wantuck its 2013 Dearborn Veteran of Year.
+DEARBORN – The Dearborn Allied War Veterans Council selected U.S. Navy veteran Richard Przebienda as its 2012 Dearborn Veteran of Year.

-Wantuck will be honored during the City’s Veterans Day ceremony, at 11 a.m. on Nov.
+Przebienda will be honored during the city’s Veterans Day ceremony, at 11 a.m.
+Nov.
 11, in the City Council Chambers at Dearborn City Hall, 13615 Michigan Ave.
-The public is invited.
+The public is invited to attend.

-He said he appreciates the honor and thanks the DAWVC Veteran of the Year Selection Committee, which comprises past veterans of the year.
+Przebienda said he appreciates the honor and thanks the DAWVC Veteran of the Year Selection Committee for the recognition.